Jontzey/TicketHive-main/README.md

 # TicketHive
- a Blazor project created with fellow students
+ a Blazor webassembly project created with fellow students